Promptless AI is here soon - Production-ready contextual code. Don't just take our word for it. Know more

 It was first introduced in the year 2012 by Robert C. Martin colloquially called “Uncle Bob”.
 Clean architecture is the philosophy of software design that separates design components such as business logic, interface adapters, framework, and drivers into the ring levels and also conforms to the dependency rules to create a system that is maintainable, testable, and highly scalable.

 Here the code dependency can only come from outer levels to inward.
-Also, the data formats must be kept separated among each level.
+Also, the data formats must be kept separated at each level.

 To provide a smooth user experience, every module, class, or function in the application should not be dependent on another component.
 In short, all the components in the application should be loosely arranged to avoid degraded performance.